Oswald Peraza Preview, Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Rays pitching staff ranks seventh in MLB.
+- The Rays' 3.90 team ERA ranks sixth across all MLB pitching staffs.

-- The Rays have the sixth-ranked team ERA across all MLB pitching staffs (3.88).
+- In his most recent time out on Saturday, the right-hander threw six innings against the Los Angeles Angels, giving up five earned runs while surrendering eight hits.

-- His most recent appearance was on Sunday against the Los Angeles Angels, when the right-hander threw six innings, surrendering one earned run while giving up four hits.
+- In 14 games this season, the 30-year-old has a 3.35 ERA and 12.3 strikeouts per nine innings, while allowing a batting average of .209 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.